decaporg/decap-cms/website/site/content/docs/custom-previews.md

 ### Registering Templates

-Once you have a template, you'll need to register it to be used with a collection.
-We're using a handlebars template, so we'll only need to provide a name for the template and the template itself.
+Once you have a template, you'll need to register it:

 ```js
 // You can pull in your template in a number of ways, but we'll go with an